-A summary of the location and vulnerability of each of these zones is provided below followed by an assessment of what may be considered a threat to water quality and any issues associated with the water quality.
+A summary of the location and vulnerability of each of these zones is provided below.
+Additionally, the summaries related to Highly Vulnerable Aquifers and Wellhead Protection Areas are followed by a description of the vulnerability and an assessment of what may be considered a threat to water quality and any issues associated with the water quality.
+Significant Groundwater Recharge Areas do not have vulnerability scores associated to the vulnerable area.